LauraWartschinski/overflow_with_joy/README.md

 # overflow_with_joy

-This is a collection of programs written in c that are vulnerable for buffer overflows and exploits.
+This is a collection of programs written in c that are vulnerable for overflows and exploits.

 - [overflow_with_joy](#overflow-with-joy)
   * [Background](#background) and general explanations